rotheconrad/00_GATech_6720Class_Lab05/README.md

 ## Step 02: Assemble the metagenome.

 The file we just downloaded contains paired Illumina sequence reads in interleaved format.
 Interleaved simply means that the first read pair is always immediatly followed by the second read pair on the next line.
-The DNA that was sequenced was obtained by extracting DNA from all the cells in the sample yielding millions of pieces of DNA from potentially hundreds or thousands of distinct populations.
-The computational challenge here is to put all the pieces back together.
+The next computational challenge here is to assemble reads together that represent the same species (metagenome assembly).
 We will use the IDBA-UD assembler for this task.

 You can read more about genome and metagenome assembly [here](https://doi.org/10.1093/bib/bbw096) or [here](https://doi.org/10.1186/s40168-016-0154-5).